toshi-kishikawa/OMARU/README.md

 &emsp;&emsp;&emsp;   One sample per row from the second row onwards.
 &emsp; **Column** The first four columns are sample ID, phenotype, gender, and age, in that order.
 &emsp;&emsp;&emsp;&emsp;&emsp; The fifth column and subsequent columns are the other metadata.
-&emsp;&emsp;&emsp;&emsp;&emsp; At phenotype column, positive and negative samples shoud be 1 and 0, respectively.
+&emsp;&emsp;&emsp;&emsp;&emsp; At phenotype column, positive and negative samples should be 1 and 0, respectively.

 Put covariate list for phylogenetic and gene association tests at `<OMARU_project_dir>/data` according to the following format: